30th May

 Publishers Under Fire

 For the vast majority of us, the world of medical academic publishing is a mystery.
 Physicians and scientists work amongst the inner sanctum of academia in which the “publish or perish” mantra is alive and well.
-However, times have changed and the critical world of peer-reviewed medical journals is under fire.
+Tenure is heavily driven by both the volume of one’s publishing activity and the collective Impact Factor of the journals in which one is able to get published.
+The presumption is that Impact Factor has a strong correlation to the importance of the works.

 Journal Consumption by Tablet

-Most anyone working with physicians observes on a regular basis that iPad is the dominant tablet platform: 62% of physicians claim to use one for professional purposes.
+The report confirms what most anyone working with physicians observes on a regular basis… that iPad is the dominant tablet platform with 62% of physicians claiming to use one for professional purposes.
 What’s a little surprising is the rate of adoption — use has nearly doubled since just 2011.

 Medical Publishing Change Underway in Europe